Spherical-vectors and geometric interpretation of unit quaternions: Algebraic structure of spherical-vectors

 \section{Algebraic structure of spherical-vectors}

-In this section, we define and study an additive group structure on the set of spherical-vectors.
-This is thanks to a bijective map from the set of spherical-vectors to the multiplicative group of unit quaternions.
+Throughout the subsequent discussion, let $\mathcal{S}$ denote the set of spherical-vectors and $\mathbb{H}_1$ represent the multiplicative group of unit quaternions.
+In this section, we define and examine an additive group structure on $\mathcal{S}$, facilitated by a bijective map from $\mathcal{S}$ to $\mathbb{H}_1$.

-In all that follows, we denote by $\mathcal{V}$ the set of spherical-vectors and by $\mathcal{G}$ the multiplicative group of unit quaternions.